Fees and charges and refund policy

 How much is the course fee?

 When you enrol you will need to pay the course or tuition fee, unless you qualify for a fee exemption.
 The amount you pay may depend on the type of course you are enrolling in and where you live and/or work.
 There are different fees for NSW Government-subsidised places, non-subsidised places and interstate students.
+The information below relates to fees in 2014 as the fee structure is changing in 2015.

 Tuition fee for non-subsidised course places